Israel–Saudi Arabia relations: Potential normalization

+In September 2023, Israeli tourism minister Haim Katz attended a UN conference in Saudi Arabia, the first-ever Israeli ministerial visit to Saudi Arabia.
+The following week, Israeli communications minister Shlomo Karhi became the first Israeli politician to deliver a speech in Saudi Arabia.
+Karhi's speech mentioned the India-Middle East-Europe Economic Corridor, which among other countries would travel through Saudi Arabia and Israel, and is seen as a precursor to Israel-Saudi normalization.

+In 2023-2024, reports indicated that Saudi authorities have been removing anti-Israeli and antisemitic content from their textbooks, signaling a more moderate approach towards Israel and Zionism, and acknowledging the Jewish presence in the region.

+In October 2023, following the outbreak of the Gaza war, Saudi Arabia halted negotiations.
+According to the poll conducted by The Washington Institute for Near East Policy between 14 November and 6 December 2023, 96% of Saudi participants believed that Arab nations should cut all ties with Israel, 95% of Saudis did not believe that Hamas killed civilians during the October 7 attacks, 40% of Saudis expressed a favorable opinion of Hamas, and only 16% of Saudis said that "Hamas should stop calling for the destruction of Israel, and instead accept a permanent two-state solution to the conflict based on the 1967 borders."
+Khalid bin Bandar Al Saud, the Saudi ambassador to the United Kingdom, said in a 9 January 2024 BBC interview that Saudi Arabia was still interested in peace and normalized relations with Israel following the war, on the condition of the creation of a Palestinian state.
+United States Secretary of State Antony Blinken also made similar remarks during a shuttle diplomacy tour of the Middle East.

+In the 2025 Iran–Israel war, Saudi Arabia condemned the Israeli strikes on Iran and diplomatically supported Iran.

 Coalition against Turkey

-In August 2020, Mossad's chief Yossi Cohen, on his statement to the Saudi, Egyptian and Emirati counterparts, had openly named Turkey as a new threat for the peace of the region, and even further single out a number of allies Turkey would gain potential support like Azerbaijan and Qatar, the former has strong relations with Israel since 1990s.
-Both Saudi Arabia, Israel, Egypt and the United Arab Emirates have viewed Turkish expansionism under Recep Tayyip Erdoğan represent a new danger for the Middle East since 2018, due to ongoing conflicts with Turkey in Syria, Iraq, Sudan and Libya, with Saudi expert Saud al-Sarhan viewing it as mirroring the Ottoman pan-Islamist policies in World War I.
+In August 2020, Mossad's chief Yossi Cohen, in his statement to the Saudi, Egyptian and Emirati counterparts, openly named Turkey as a new threat to peace in the region and singled out a number of allies that Turkey would gain potential support from, such as Azerbaijan and Qatar, the former of which has had strong relations with Israel since the 1990s.
+Saudi Arabia, Israel, Egypt, and the United Arab Emirates have viewed Turkish expansionism under Recep Tayyip Erdoğan as having represented a new danger for the Middle East since 2018 due to ongoing conflicts with Turkey in Syria, Iraq, Sudan, and Libya, with Saudi expert Saud al-Sarhan viewing it as mirroring the Ottoman pan-Islamist policies in World War I.

-During the 2020 Nagorno-Karabakh conflict, Israel supported Azerbaijan, an ally of both Turkey and Saudi Arabia, against Armenia; but after the Turkish leader blamed Israel, Saudi Arabia and the United Arab Emirates for inflaming the conflict in Caucasus, Israeli Defense Minister Benny Gantz accused Turkey of terrorism and destabilization.
+During the 2020 Nagorno-Karabakh conflict, Israel supported Azerbaijan, an ally of both Turkey and Saudi Arabia, against Armenia; but after the Turkish leader blamed Israel, Saudi Arabia, and the United Arab Emirates for inflaming the conflict in the Caucasus, Israeli Defense Minister Benny Gantz accused Turkey of terrorism and destabilization.
 Saudi Arabian Head of Commercial Chamber Ajlan al-Ajlan called for anti-Turkish boycott after President Erdoğan's perceived anti-Saudi remarks.